michaelsweeney/eqparse/README.md

 ### Installing
-The 'loadSim' object allows access to 'sim', 'hsr', and 'inp' modules (inp module is currently a work in progress).
+The 'loadSim' object allows access to 'sim' and 'hsr' modules

 Most reports can be accessed like this, returning Pandas Dataframes: